crowbar/barclamp-crowbar/doc/quickstart/installing_hadoop.md

 	c.
 Restart the Cloudera Manager server in order for the license to take effect.

-7. Open an SSH console on the node that has the Cloudera Manager (*clouderamanager-server*) role applied to it (login=*root/crowbar*) and execute the following commands:
+7. Open an SSH console on the node that has the *clouderamanager-server* (Cloudera Manager) role applied to it.
+The login credentials are *root/crowbar*.
+Then execute the following commands:

 		$ cd /etc/init.d
 		$ sudo service cloudera-scm-server restart